Ghirardelli Chocolate Company: 1900-present

 Since the 1960s Ghirardelli has also moved to focus on a restaurant division by selling ice cream sundaes, complete with their famous hot fudge chocolate sauce.
 In one of their earliest menus from the 1960s they featured five "Nob Hill Sundaes" all named after different landmarks, historical aspects, or local figures from San Francisco (Twin Peaks, Golden Gate Banana Split, Strike it Rich, The Rock, and the Emperor Norton).
 As of 2024, they feature 11 different sundaes (World Famous Hot Fudge, Ocean Beach, Chocolate Lovers, Gold Rush, Mint Bliss, Strawberry Passion, Non-Dairy Hot Fudge, Cookie Crumble, Lands End, Golden Gate Banana Split, and Treasure Island).

-In 1963, Ghirardelli Chocolate Company was bought by the Golden Grain Macaroni Company, maker of Rice-A-Roni.
+In 1963, Ghirardelli Chocolate Company was bought by Vincent DeDomenico and the Golden Grain Macaroni Company, maker of Rice-A-Roni.
 Later, in 1986, Quaker Oats bought Golden Grain, and thus Ghirardelli.
 In 1992, Quaker Oats sold the Ghirardelli Chocolate division to a private investment group.
 John J. Anton, from that group, became the president and CEO of the newly independent Ghirardelli Chocolate Company.
 In 1998, Lindt and Sprüngli, from Switzerland, acquired Ghirardelli Chocolate Company as a wholly owned subsidiary of its holding company.

 In 2015, an independent laboratory tested 127 chocolate products for lead and cadmium, and found that 96 of them contained lead and/or cadmium above the safety threshold defined by California's Proposition 65.
 Based on these results, As You Sow filed notices with over 20 companies, including Ghirardelli and Trader Joe's, for failing to provide the legally required warning to consumers that their chocolate products contain cadmium, lead, or both.
 The suit was settled in 2018.